 Anikó came to Scotland in 2006 from Germany, after gaining BA and MA degrees in Literature and Religious Studies at the University of Erfurt.
 In the past she has worked with the Taizé Community in France and Italy, at the Abbey on the Isle of Iona, with the L'Arche Community in Edinburgh and with the Climate Change Project of the Church of Scotland, in 121 George Street.

-She is a member of the ecumenical Iona Community and is involved in the wider church work by serving on the Ecumenical Relations Committee of the Church of Scotland.
+She is a member of the ecumenical Iona Community and is involved in the wider church work by serving as one of the Assembly Trustees of the Church of Scotland.

 She is married to David, and they have a little son, and a manse cat.